-For option (a) (full-strength connections), a load increase factor (LIF) of 1.25 has been selected to be consistent with ACI 349 (ACI, 2006) requirements, which is the prevalent code for design of safety-related nuclear concrete facilities.
-The regulatory agency also considers the precedence established by ACI 349 to be the relevant rubric for evaluating and accepting SC structures currently being built in the United States, which are primarily replacements for RC structures.
+For option (a) (full-strength connections), a load increase factor (LIF) of 1.25 has been selected to be consistent with ACI 349-13 or ACI 349M-13 (ACI, 2013) requirements, which is the prevalent code for design of safety-related nuclear concrete facilities.
+The regulatory agency also considers the precedence established by ACI 349 and ACI 349M to be the relevant rubric for evaluating and accepting SC structures currently being built in the U.S., which are primarily replacements for RC structures.
 This factor also takes into consideration the strain hardening and overstrength that will be expected in SC walls.
-Because a full strength connection is designed for 1.25 times the nominal strength of the connected SC walls, the connection is always adequate, provided the wall is safe for the load combinations considered.
+Because a full-strength connection is designed for 1.25 times the nominal strength of the connected SC walls, the connection is always adequate, provided the wall is safe for the load combinations considered.

-For option (b) (overstrength connections), an LIF of 2.0 is applied to the seismic demands with the intention to achieve the minimum high-confidence-of-low-probability-of-failure margin of safety equal to 1.67, while utilizing the approach specified in ACI 349 Appendix D for the connection design.
+For option (b) (overstrength connections), a LIF of 2.0 is applied to the seismic demands with the intention to achieve the minimum high-confidence-of-low-probability-of-failure margin of safety equal to 1.67, while utilizing the approach specified in ACI 349-13 or ACI 349M-13, Appendix D, for the connection design.